Rafael1s/Deep-Reinforcement-Learning-Algorithms/CarRacing-From-Pixels-PPO/README.md

 #### References
 Modeling policies as beta distributions was supposed in

-"Improving Stochastic Policy Gradients in Continuous Control with Deep Reinforcement Learning using the Beta Distribution" by Po-Wei Chou, Daniel Maturana, Sebastian Scherer, in Proceedings of the 34th International Conference on Machine Learning, PMLR 70:834-843, 2017., http://proceedings.mlr.press/v70/chou17a.html
+"_Improving Stochastic Policy Gradients in Continuous Control with Deep Reinforcement Learning using the Beta Distribution_" by Po-Wei Chou, Daniel Maturana, Sebastian Scherer, in Proceedings of the 34th International Conference on Machine Learning, PMLR 70:834-843, 2017., http://proceedings.mlr.press/v70/chou17a.html

-See also "Clipped Action Policy Gradient" by Yasuhiro Fujita, Shin-ichi Maeda, https://arxiv.org/abs/1802.07564
+See also "_Clipped Action Policy Gradient_" by Yasuhiro Fujita, Shin-ichi Maeda, https://arxiv.org/abs/1802.07564